 Malignant degeneration of chronic lesions of DLE leading to nonmelanoma skin cancer is rare.
 Dark-skinned individuals may be more prone to skin cancer because of the lack of pigmentation within the chronic lesion, combined with chronic inflammation and continued sun damage.
 Reported risk factors for the development of squamous cell carcinoma within lesions of chronic DLE include male sex, early age of onset, refractory disease, lip involvement, and tobacco use.

-Several cutaneous diseases have been reported, perhaps in greater frequency, in patients with DLE.
 Porphyria cutanea tarda (PCT) appears to be overrepresented in patients with cutaneous lupus erythematosus (CLE).
 Often, PCT is discovered when antimalarials are first administered.
 Lichen planus–like lesions may be due to an overlap between CLE and lichen planus or may occur as a result of antimalarial therapy.
-Psoriasis is a common disease, although it is not clear whether it is more common in lupus erythematosus patients.

 Discoid lupus erythematosus (DLE) lesions frequently are characteristic.
 The primary lesion is an erythematous papule or plaque with slight-to-moderate scale (see the images below).
 As the lesion progresses, the scale may thicken and become adherent.
 Pigmentary changes may develop, with hypopigmentation in the central, or inactive area, and hyperpigmentation at the active border.